 City Water Light and Power RELIEF assistance program

-This will help a family in need pay a bill if the bill is late, and if the customer can pay a portion of it.
-The entire bill will not be paid by this aid program.
+This will help a family in need pay a bill.
+There is assistance available only if the bill is late and other qualifications are met.
+Donations are used, and these are only provided if the customer can pay a portion of it.
+The entire heating or utility bill will not be paid by this aid program.
+Read more.

 Wayne-White Counties Electric Cooperative - WORKS grant program provides assistance and grants to help Illinois families in need to meet a critical need that is currently not being met by any other assistance programs.